DataJuggler/PixelDatabase/README.md

 11.3.2024: I added a new method to PixelDatabase called CreateNew.
 This creates a new Bitmap and loads a pixeldatabase for the Width and Height givne.
+I also added a new DrawLine method to simplify Line drawing.

 7.24.2024: RandomShuffler and UltimateHelper were updated.
 I also added a new method Clone, whiich creates a copy of a PixelDatase.
 Untested.